tr8dr/tr8dr.github.io/_posts/2020-12-24-NewStrategy2.markdown

    * I am quite familiar with R/shiny as a way to quickly put up a UI for monitoring & controls.
 However I prefer Python over R.  Dash is far less mature, but may attempt to put something together with it.

+While trading retail may make sense for a period, for tax reasons it may make sense to trade this out of a different structure.
+I need to understand the various ways I can set this up.
+I want to avoid paying short-term capital gains and be able to reinvest most of the pre-tax principal YoY.